Carbon-Farm-Network/Requirements-Doc/events.md

 ### Updating an event

 For now, we won't do that, mostly it is not allowed anyhow.
 We can always put what is allowed on another page later.
+Also, events can't be deleted.

+## Saving in hREA

+Save the EconomicEvent, save the Fulfillment, using the same quantities as are on the EconomicEvent, and referencing the EconomicEvent and the Commitment.

+If the Commitment finished flag is checked, set Commitment.finished to true.